alexwlchan/alexwlchan.net/src/_posts/2019/2019-05-01-finding-unused-variables-in-a-terraform-module.md

 ---
+category: Terraform
+date: 2019-05-01 20:59:07 +0000
 layout: post
-date: 2019-05-01 20:59:07 +0000
+summary: null
+tags: null
 title: Finding unused variables in a Terraform module
-summary:
-tags:
-category: Programming and code
 ---

 At work, we use [Terraform] to manage our infrastructure in AWS.